Fence Installation Cost

 Removing the wooden fencing just requires a hammer and brute strength, but a crowbar can also be helpful.

-Removing fence posts will be more difficult, as they're secured in place with concrete.
+Fence removal will be more difficult if the posts are secured in place with concrete.

-Once you've removed the fencing materials, you'll need to consider waste removal.
+Once you've removed the fencing materials, you'll need to consider a waste removal company, unless you plan to dispose of the old fence boards and other debris yourself.

 Local council rules vary, but you may be able to take a reasonable amount for disposal at a recycling centre for a small charge (sometimes it can be free).